Kiffhost/exalted-scripture-understanding/Diseases/Supernatural/Drunken Moth Sickness.md

 # Minor
 The victim can’t regain [[Willpower]] from sleep if she’s acted against the [[Intimacy|Principle]] the day before.
 # Major
-As above, and when the victim has the opportunity to act on the [[Intimacy|Principle]], the Storyteller may force him to do so unless he enters a Decision Point and cites an [[Intimacy]] of equal or greater intensity to spend one [[Willpower]].
+As above, and when the victim has the opportunity to act on the [[Intimacy|Principle]], the Storyteller may force him to do so unless he enters a [[Decision Points|Decision Point]] and cites an [[Intimacy]] of equal or greater intensity to spend one [[Willpower]].
 This counts as a botch toward the limit the disease can inflict (Exalted, p.
 234).
 # Defining
 As above, and when the victim acts in a way that aligns with the [[Intimacy|Principle]], the Storyteller chooses one of his [[Intimacy|Intimacies]] to weaken by one step.
 He can spend one [[Willpower]] to resist a Defining [[Intimacy]] being weakened.
 # Death